WHAT IS OBSERVABILITY?

-Observability is achieved when a system is understandable—which is difficult in today’s world of increasing software complexity, where most problems are the convergence of many different things failing at once.
+Observability is achieved when a system is understandable—which is difficult with complex systems, where most problems are the convergence of many things failing at once.

-A better and more contemporary litmus test for observability is: can you ask the right questions?.
-And can you do in a way that’s predictable, fast, and scalable over time—i.e., without having to re-instrument or launch new code?.
+A good litmus test for observability is: can you ask the right questions?
+Can you do this in a way that’s predictable, fast, and scalable over time—i.e., without having to re-instrument or build new code?Observability eGuide

 “Observability” is being able to fully understand our systems.
 In control theory, observability is a measure of how well internal states of a system can be inferred from knowledge of its external outputs.
 The observability and controllability of a system are mathematical duals.Wikipedia

 Can't I Observe with Logs & Monitoring?

 Our most commonly asked question, “what’s the difference between Honeycomb and others in the market”.
 Last count there are ~100 tools to choose from and that’s not counting open source DIY capabilities.
 The answer comes down to ‘what problem are you trying to solve?’ and ‘what is your current workflow and process today?’

 Additionally, ‘what is your current technology stack and how much pain are you experiencing when solving problems?’
 If your tech stack has undergone lots of change and you are going through scale in the form of increased user volume or release frequency, then you are likely in pain.
 Is your team spending too much time on-call and struggling with technical debt?
 The answer is often “it’s time for a tool review and some change”.Compare Honeycomb To..